 Nate Strawn holds joint appointments in Analytics and in the Department of Mathematics and Statistics.
 Dr. Strawn’s research draws on probability, optimization, geometry and topology to advance theory and algorithms in data science.
 He also uses tools from algebraic geometry in signal processing via frame theory.
 Strawn received his PhD in Mathematics in 2011 from the University of Maryland, College Park for his work on geometry and optimization in finite frame theory.
 Prior to joining Georgetown University in 2015, he was Senior research Engineer at the Johns Hopkins University Applied Physics Laboratory, an FDA ORISE Fellow, and a postdoctoral research associate and Visiting Assistant Professor of Math at Duke University.

 Justin Thaler holds joint appointments in Analytics and in the Department of Computer Science at Georgetown University.
 He is broadly interested in algorithms and computational complexity theory, especially algorithms for massive datasets, computational learning theory, and verifiable computation.
 He previously spent two years as a Research Scientist at Yahoo Labs in New York City.

-Heather Connor is the Program Coordinator for the Graduate Analytics Program at Georgetown University.
-She holds an interdisciplinary Master's degree in Humanities from the University of Chicago, where she started her career in graduate student services.
-From there, she continued working with graduate students at the University of Southern California and the University of Texas at Arlington.
-Her extensive experience with master's and doctoral students focuses on prospective student admissions and current student advising.
+Heather Connor is the Assistant Director of the MS Analytics Program at Georgetown University.
+Ms. Connor serves as the primary contact for current, prospective, and former students, and oversees student recruitment and admissions, as well as managing the Student Mentorship Program.
+She also manages the program budget, marketing, and website, in addition to fellowship and teaching assistant programs.
+Ms. Connor holds an interdisciplinary Master's degree in Humanities from the University of Chicago, where she began her career in graduate student services.
+Prior to joining Georgetown, she worked in graduate program administration at the University of Southern California and the University of Texas at Arlington.

 Part-Time Core Faculty